0800robin/arduino-max-msp-serial-link/README.md

-# ardunio-max-serial-link
+# Arduino-max-serial-link
-A simple Ardunio sketch which sends data to a Max patch
+A simple Arduino sketch which sends data to a Max patch